Yes, Left-Handed Writers Can Master Calligraphy

 Three Essential Techniques for Left-Handed Calligraphy

-Master these three techniques and you'll eliminate 90% of left-handed calligraphy frustration.
+Master these three techniques and you'll address the issues that account for most of the friction left-handed calligraphers report.

 These aren't workarounds—they're legitimate techniques used by professional left-handed calligraphers.
 Master calligrapher Patricia Lovett, a left-handed scribe whose work appears in the British Library, has taught these methods to thousands of students through the Calligraphers Guild.